-- Awards: Junior, Senior and Advanced Showmanship - All exhibitors competing in showmanship classes must also have participated as a registered 4-H exhibitor in at least one other class for this species. - Junior division applies to 4-H members who have never won a Showmanship class through age 8-12. - Senior division applies to 13-18 year old members who have not won this class, and all past years' junior class winners who received a Blue Award. - Advanced division applies to all past winners of the Senior division who received a Blue Award. - Age is determined by the exhibitor's age on September 1 of the previous year. - □ Junior Division 8-12 years old - Senior Division 13-18 years old and previous Blue Award winners of Junior Division (previous Red Award winners do not advance unless they meet age requirement). - Advanced Division Previous Blue Award winners of Senior Division (previous Red Award winners do not advance to this division).
+- All exhibitors competing in showmanship classes must also have participated as a registered 4-H exhibitor in at least one other class for this species. - Junior division applies to 4-H members who have never won a Showmanship class through age 12. - Senior division applies to 13-18 year old members who have not won this class, and all past years' junior class winners who received a Blue Award. - Advanced division applies to all past winners of the Senior division who received a Blue Award. - Age is determined by the exhibitor's age as of September 1 of the previous year.